divinewrites/pwd-crabager/README.md

-# pwd-crabager 🦀
+## pwd-crabager 🦀

-**pwd-crabager** is a simple and secure password manager written in Rust, providing a command-line interface for managing your passwords.
+A simple and "secure" password manager written in Rust, providing a command-line interface for managing your passwords.

 ## Features

-- **Create Passwords:** Add new passwords securely.
+- **Create Passwords:** Add a new password for a specific site or application.

-- **Retrieve Passwords:** Retrieve passwords for specific sites.
+- **Edit Passwords:** Modify the password for an existing site or application.

-- **List Sites:** View a list of sites where passwords are stored.
+- **Generate Secure Passwords:** Automatically generate a secure password.

-- **Edit Passwords:** Modify existing passwords.
+- **List Sites:** View a comprehensive list of sites and applications with stored passwords.

 ## Getting Started

 ### Prerequisites

-Make sure you have Rust installed.
-If not, you can download it from [rustup](https://rustup.rs/).
+Ensure you have Rust installed.
+If not, download it from [rustup](https://rustup.rs/).

 ### Clone the Repository